 Dr. Powers is a Fellow of the American College of Sports Medicine and a Catherine Worthingham Fellow of the American Physical Therapy Association.
 He also is a member of the American Society for Biomechanics, American Society for Testing and Measures, and the North American Society for Gait and Clinical Movement Analysis.
 In addition, Dr. Powers is the current President of the California Physical Therapy Association.

 Dr. Asavasopon is the Director of Clinical and Fellowship Education at the Movement Performance Institute.
 In addition, he is an Assistant Professor in the Department of Physical Therapy and Director of the Orthopaedic Physical Therapy Residency Program at Loma Linda University.
 He obtained his PhD at Loma Linda University where he currently is studying brain changes associated with chronic pain using functional MRI.

 Dr. Asavasopon has been the curriculum co-coordinator of the Kaiser Permanente Southern California Orthopaedic Physical Therapy Residency Program since 2006.
 He currently serves on APTA’s Committee for Residency and Fellowship Program Credentialing as well as APTA’s Program Services Committee under the American Board of Physical Therapy Residency and Fellowship Education.
 Skulpan has been an instructor and course developer for APTA’s Advanced Clinical Practice Series since 2008.
 His clinical training includes Kaiser Permanente Southern California’s residency program in orthopaedic physical therapy, post-graduate curriculum in Proprioceptive Neuromuscular Facilitation, and a fellowship in manual therapy.
 He is a Board Certified Specialist in Orthopaedic Physical Therapy and a Fellow of the American Academy of Orthopaedic Manual Therapists.

-Dr. Burton received her Bachelors degree in Kinesiology from San Diego State University in 2012 and her Doctorate in Physical Therapy from A.T.
+Dr. Shah received his Bachelors degree in Kinesiology from the University of Illinois at Chicago in 2012 and his Doctorate in Physical Therapy from A.T.
 Still University in 2017.
 He completed his residency in orthopaedic physical therapy in 2018.
-Dr. Shah is currently a Biomechanics Fellow at the Movement Performance Institute and is an active member of the American Physical Therapy Association.
+Dr. Shah is currently a Biomechanics Fellow at the Movement Performance Institute and an active member of the American Physical Therapy Association.